The Toy Fox Terrier temperament makes him a spirited and intelligent dog with a healthy self-esteem and a loving nature.

 The Toy Fox Terrier is thoroughly loyal to his family.
-He loves fewer things more than to be around his humans.
+He loves few things more than to be near his humans.

 The Toy Fox Terrier’s eyesight is as good as his hearing, which makes him a standout watchdog who will alert you at anything he may find suspicious.

-He has a sharp bark, which is intimidating to strangers, despite his smaller size.
+He has a sharp, high-pitched bark that’s intimidating to strangers despite his smaller size.

 A Brief History of the Toy Fox Terrier Breed

-The United Kennel Club (UKC) officially recognized the Toy Fox Terrier as a breed in 1936.
+These smaller terriers were considered miniature Smooth Fox Terriers at first.
+But in 1936, the United Kennel Club (UKC) recognized the Toy Fox Terrier as a separate breed.

-However, the American Kennel Club (AKC) did not officially recognize the breed as a member belonging to the Toy Group until 2003.
+However, the American Kennel Club (AKC) did not officially recognize the breed as a member of the Toy Group until 2003.

 Toy Fox Terrier Training